 Stress is a normal part of life.
 Many events that happen to you and around you -- and many things that you do yourself -- put stress on your body.
-You can experience stress from your environment, your body, and your thoughts.
+You can experience good or bad forms of stress from your environment, your body, and your thoughts.

 The human body is designed to experience stress and react to it.
-Stress can be positive, keeping us alert and ready to avoid danger.
-Stress becomes negative when a person faces continuous challenges without relief or relaxation between challenges.
+Stress can be positive ("eustress") -- such as a getting a job promotion or being given greater responsibilities -- keeping us alert and ready to avoid danger.
+Stress becomes negative ("distress") when a person faces continuous challenges without relief or relaxation between challenges.
 As a result, the person becomes overworked and stress-related tension builds.